Sunday February 05, 2012

-In the 1950s, among baseball fans across the country and New York City kids in particular, the question was “Willie, Mickey or the Duke?”
+In the 1950s, the question among baseball fans was “Willie, Mickey or the Duke?”

 It turned out to be the wrong question.
 It was circumscribed by time and place—1950s, New York, center field—and anyway Duke Snider, who led the 1950s in homers, faded in the LA sun, and Mantle crumpled under bad knees, leaving only Willie and his .302 batting average and 660 career homeruns in the discussion—even if modern stats such as OBP and OPS have resurrected Mantle back into it.

 No, the true argument was Willie, Mickey or the Hammer, as in Henry Aaron, another kid who arrived in the bigs in the early 1950s and rewrote the record books.
-They were the three preeminent players of their era.
+They were the best of their era.

-In the last two years we’ve had well-received biographies written on all three: “Willie Mays: The Life, the Legend” by James Hirsch; “The Last Boy: Mickey Mantle and the End of America’s Childhood” by Jane Leavy; and “The Last Hero: A Life of Henry Aaron” by Howard Bryant.
+And in the last two years we’ve had well-received biographies on all three: “Willie Mays: The Life, the Legend” by James Hirsch; “The Last Boy: Mickey Mantle and the End of America’s Childhood” by Jane Leavy; and “The Last Hero: A Life of Henry Aaron” by Howard Bryant.
 I’ve now read all three.

-Leaving aside the publishing industry’s awful penchant for titular absolutes, for “The Last X” or “The End of Y” (Aaron wasn’t the last hero and Mantle certainly wasn’t the last boy); and ignoring, for the moment, which of the three was the better player (OK, I still choose Mays), a new question emerges: Leavy, Bryant or Hirsch?
+Leaving aside the publishing industry’s awful penchant for titular absolutes (Aaron wasn’t the last hero and Mantle certainly wasn’t the last boy), and ignoring, for the moment, which of the three was the better player (OK, I still choose Mays), a new question emerges: Leavy, Bryant or Hirsch?

 I can’t go Bryant, which is too bad.
 Hank Aaron’s life and career, more than Mays’ (who was more insulated), spanned the great racial divide of our country.
 He began playing in the Deep South in an era of segregation and lynchings, and came to true national prominence in a post-civil-rights era of Wheaties commercials and Jesse Jackson press conferences.
-He's also the underdog: the great player left out of the discussion until everyone suddenly realized that he was the guy who was going to break the game's greatest record.
+He's also the underdog: the great player left out of the discussion until everyone suddenly realized he was the guy who was going to break the game's greatest record.
 It should be a fascinating story.
 Part of it is.
-But Bryant spends too much time pushing us toward a specific viewpoint, his “last hero” viewpoint, and becomes annoying.
-He makes excuses for Aaron.
-He doesn’t just let him be.
-He spends so much time trying to make us like Henry Aaron, I actually began to dislike Henry Aaron.
+But Bryant spends too much time pushing us toward a specific viewpoint, his “last hero” viewpoint.
+He spends so much time trying to make us like Henry Aaron—which shouldn't be a problem—that I actually began to dislike Henry Aaron.

 Leavy is the best writer of the bunch, and she gets closest to her subject—colonoscopy close.
 Mantle was dead by the time she began writing but she did interview him in 1983 and gives us a scene of Mantle making a late-night, drunken pass, hand up her skirt, then passing out on top of her.
 It’s pretty sad.
 She gives us Mantle’s positives and negatives but lets us make up our own minds.
 She’s basically saying: This is the way some people saw him; this is the way other people saw him.
 Here’s some good he did.
 This is destruction he left in his wake.
 This is how he acknowledged that destruction.